soarodo/RegCov/README.md

 ## Usage

 ### Download
-Please donwnload the checkpoint(link) at the first stage and put it in the ~/
+Please donwnload the [checkpoint](https://drive.google.com/file/d/1CBeV-HwiT9IOtWmp_kp6xqsVjtsKKri2/view?usp=sharing) at the first stage and put it in the ~/

 ### Data preparation
 Download and extract ImageNet train and val images from http://image-net.org/.
 The directory structure is the standard layout for the torchvision datasets.ImageFolder, and the training and validation data is expected to be in the train/ folder and val/ folder respectively: